celrose/Subset/README.md

 # Subset
-Find a subset whose sum of elements is N.
+Given a set of numbers, find a subset whose sum of elements is N.